Electron Emission Channeling for lattice location of radioactive isotopes in single crystals: Improvements from a Timepix3 quad detector and new PyFDD data analysis software: Position sensitive detectors - Timepix3 upgrade

 Detectors for routine emission channeling measurements need to satisfy a few requirements.
-First of all they need to have beta counting capabilities over an area of at least 3\,cm by 3\,cm, with low dead time and count rate capabilities ideally above 5k\,counts per second.
-Good energy resolution is also a desired feature, although not always necessary, as it allows for the selection of decay particles of specific energies which can help reduce background.
+First of all, they need to have beta counting capabilities over an area of at least 3\,cm by 3\,cm, with low dead time and count rate capabilities ideally above 5k\,counts per second.
+Good energy resolution is also a desired feature, although not always necessary, as it allows for the selection of decay particles of specific energies which can help reduce background from characteristic X-ray.
 Finally, a relevant feature which needs to be taken into account is the ease of use of the detection system.
 EC channeling measurements of a yield pattern often require less than 10\,min and it is therefore necessary to have a reliable and practical system that allows to handle the data, visualize the measurement and control experimental conditions on a time scale of minutes.

 Currently, at ISOLDE there are measurement setups based on two detectors, pad and Timepix3.
 The pad detectors\,\cite{wahl_position-sensitive_2004} are of an older type of detector but still reliable and useful, despite not being produced any more.
 These detectors have a 300-500\,$\mu$m thick silicon sensor with $22 \times 22$ pixels (pads) of 1.3\,mm by 1.3\,mm.
 The count rate of a maximum of 5000 counts per second has proven sufficient for most measurements.
 However, the biggest advantage of these detectors is the many years of experience and proven reliability in both hardware and data treatment software.
-In the last years, more modern detectors from the Medipix collaboration, namely Timepix and Timepix3 \cite{poikela_timepix3_2014} have been installed and tested.
-Both of these detectors were used in a quad configuration, consisting of four chips with a total of $512 \times 512$ pixels of 55\,$\mu$m by 55\,$\mu$m, with a silicon sensor of 300\,$\mu$m thickness.
+In the last years, more modern detectors from the Medipix collaboration, firstly Timepix\,\cite{david-bosne_generalized_2020} and now Timepix3 \cite{poikela_timepix3_2014}, have been installed and tested.
+Both of these detectors were used in a quad configuration, consisting of four chips with a total of $512 \times 512$ energy sensitive pixels of 55\,$\mu$m by 55\,$\mu$m, with a silicon sensor of 300\,$\mu$m thickness.
+The Timepix3 quad chip board was designed by IEAP (Institute of Experimental and Applied Physics in Prague) and ZČU (University of West Bohemia in Pilsen) and was placed in a custom made vacuum chamber with a 15\,°C water cooling circuit for stabilizing the detector electronics, with negligible effect on the improvement of the energy resolution.
+The installed Timepix3 detector was operated with a 3.5\,keV energy threshold and possesses an energy resolution of 1.5\,keV when measured with a 59.5\,keV gamma source of \textsuperscript{241}Am.